phusion/passenger_rpm_automation/README.md

 # Phusion Passenger RPM packaging automation

 This repository contains tools for automating the building of RPM packages for Phusion Passenger.
-These tools require Ubuntu 12.04 x86_64 and Docker.
+These tools require Ubuntu 12.04 x86_64, Docker and Jenkins.
 The main build environment is a CentOS 6 Docker container.

 ## Installation